remotework1/LavondaTalbertIT1025/Project/readme.md

 ### Conclusion

 ##### This class has introduced me to a large database of technical terminology.
 I am a print designer by trade and I thought it would have been more about design, colors, fonts and layouts.
 It was a fast introduction into the world of computer technology.
 The one thing I appreciate is making me focus on what I really want out of this degree.
-I know that working remote and finding a IT job that will allow that is the goal.
-Amazon says it will help aid their workers in finding a career that isn't tied to staying with them after the study is complete.
+I know that working remote and finding a IT job is the goal.
+I am fortunate that Amazon says it will help aid their workers in finding a career that isn't tied to staying with them after the study is complete.
+So since a job isn't guaranteed after this, it is my best interest to really hone in on what I want to do.
 This last part of the project really defined what is my end goal, Web Development.